jmarr73/HostBuddy/README.md

 ## Acknowledgments

-- Inspiration for this project came from the need to simplify managing the hosts file with a user-friendly interface.
+- The inspiration for this project came from the need to efficiently manage hosts file entries during my OffSec, TryHackMe, and HackTheBox training sessions.